mrmasum820/educational-website/README.md

 # Educational Website project
-- Project details
 - Project Name: Educational website.
 - Project Description: This project is for a education and teaching purpose, where student can know about the courses which are offered from the academic center.

 - Live link of the project(https://educational-website-bn.netlify.app/)